axelarnetwork/axelarate-community/README.md

 ```
 See https://hub.docker.com/repository/docker/axelarnet/axelar-core and https://hub.docker.com/repository/docker/axelarnet/tofnd for the latest available versions of the docker images.

-Once you join, at the terminal you should see blocks produced:
+Once you join, at the terminal you should see blocks produced quickly.
+Wait for your node to catch up with the network before proceeding (When block production slows down to every 10 seconds).
+This can take a while.

 ```
 2:00PM DBG indexed block txs height=2803 module=txindex num_txs=0